Health Benefits of Hula Hooping

 What is it that is so special about the hula hoop?
-It gets us to exercise!
+It has many health benefits.

 Studies show that a program of regular, vigorous exercise is one of the most effective ways to increase your sense of well-being and reduce anxiety.
 The truth is that exercise is a key part of our mental health, not just our physical health and yet it's one of the most neglected needs in modern life.